rpbouman/huey/README.md

 ## Secrets Manager

-Huey now includes a built-in GUI for <a href="https://duckdb.org/docs/current/configuration/secrets_manager" target="_blank" rel="noopener noreferrer">DuckDB's Secrets Manager</a>, making it easy to configure credentials for cloud storage and other external services — no SQL required.
+Huey includes a graphical user interface for <a href="https://duckdb.org/docs/current/configuration/secrets_manager" target="_blank" rel="noopener noreferrer">DuckDB's Secrets Manager</a>.
+The Huey Secrets Manager lets you create, edit, and manage DuckDB secrets for services like AWS S3, Google Cloud Storage, Azure Blob Storage, Hugging Face, and more

 <img width="864" height="379" alt="image" src="https://github.com/user-attachments/assets/c225d2f1-8e00-41a8-8be2-30d959ce8a8a" />

-### What it does

-The Secrets Manager dialog lets you create, edit, and manage DuckDB secrets for services like AWS S3, Google Cloud Storage, Azure Blob Storage, Hugging Face, and more — all without writing a `CREATE SECRET` statement by hand.
+You can open the secrets manager by clicking the secrets manager button from the right side of the main toolbar.

+### Creating a new Secret

 **Key features:**